 The Zimbabwe National Climate Change Response Strategy (2014) and the National Climate Policy (2018) acknowledge that climate change exacerbates the gender dimensions of vulnerability which arise from existing social inequalities and gendered divisions of labour.
 The National Climate Change Response Strategy has a strategic objective on mainstreaming gender, children and youth, people living with HIV and AIDS and other vulnerable groups into all climate change interventions.
 The policy strategies are to mainstream climate change in policies for the vulnerable groups with their active participation at every level; strengthen the adaptive capacity of the vulnerable groups, enhance provision of early warning systems on droughts, floods and disease outbreaks to vulnerable groups; and ensure a coordinated approach in providing them with emergency services.
 The National Gender Policy (2017) has a specific thematic area on gender and climate change and promotes the mainstreaming of gender in environmental and climate change policies and strategies.
 It recognises that women are vulnerable to the impacts of climate change.
-The key strategies on climate change adaptation.
+The key strategies proposed in the Policy are anchored on increasing gender responsiveness in national policies and strategies on climate change adaptation.
 EMA went on to put in place a Gender Policy to ensure gender is prioritized in its structures, systems and programmes.

-Constitution of Zimbabwe (Amendment No. 20) (2013)
+&lt;sup>28 Constitution of Zimbabwe (Amendment No. 20) (2013)